 And stumbled down the stairs to meet the day”—Kris Kristofferson

 I woke to the thunderous roar of sunlight streaming through the window.
 On the other hand, maybe it was an un-muffled jeepney passing outside.
 I knew that I wasn’t dead.
 I hurt too fucking much.
 A dead man would not feel this bad.
 Where the hell am I?
 I squinted at the room through aching eyes.
 I think it is my brother’s house at Baloy Beach.
 I vaguely remember stumbling in here with a girl sometime in the night.
-He told me to stay, just lock up when I leave and drop the key with Hanson at the Rose.
+He told me to stay, just lock up when I leave and drop the key with Hanson at the Rose if he doesn’t see me before my ship sails.
 He had to leave early; told me he had duty Saturday.
 He isn’t here.
 Must be Saturday.
 The girl isn’t here either.
 Was she a figment of my alcohol riddled brain?

 I fell off the Futon onto the cement floor fumbling around for my glasses.
 It never ceases to amaze me that no matter how drunk I get, I always know where I leave my glasses.
 Of course, I was bare ass naked.
 My crank was stuck to my leg with dried saliva and other body fluids.
+So I guess the girl was real.
 I hadn’t been wearing skivvy shorts.
 I had thrown them away when a group of Airdale assholes, somewhere in Subic City, started doing skivvy checks.
 I saw my denim shorts in the corner.
 I stumbled to my feet and slipped into them.